10 Pocket Door Alternatives to Get Away From the Slide

 As dutch doors are technically two doors, the installation cost is slightly higher than regular doors.
 They might not be ideal for exterior doors in insect-ridden areas.
 Children can get their fingers caught between the door halves and get pinched, too.

 Pivot doors are a relatively new door design.
-These doors are anchored at the center of the door frame with a pivot on the floor and ceiling instead of hinges.
+These doors are anchored at the center of the door frame with a pivot on the floor and ceiling instead of on the usual types of door hinges.

 For spaces that do not have enough swing space on both sides of the door, pivot doors are the best option.
 As they are tethered at the center, they open halfway towards both sides of the door frame, thus using lesser space in both rooms.